 The twenty-one year old victim had left her waitressing job and was found raped and murdered in her apartment the following day.
 Fritz and Williamson were known to frequent the establishment where the victim worked.
 The prosecution presented evidence that the victim had previously complained to a friend that they “made her nervous.”
 Williamson had been seen at the restaurant the night of the murder without Fritz.

-Fritz’s appeals were denied.
-He later contacted the Innocence Project for help.
+Meanwhile, Fritz’s appeals were denied as well and he later contacted the Innocence Project for help.
 It was learned that the physical evidence was going to be tested due to appeals filed by Ron Williamson’s lawyers.
 Fritz filed an injunction to make sure that the evidence would not be totally consumed until the cases were joined with regard to DNA testing.

 DNA testing revealed that neither Fritz nor Williamson deposited the spermatozoa found in the victim.
 Further testing proved that none of the many hairs that were labeled “matches” belonged to them.
 The profile obtained from the semen evidence matched Glenn Gore, one of the state’s witnesses at trial.
 Gore escaped from work release shortly after testing was concluded and was later apprehended.